dotnsf/myvc/README.md

 5. Call **POST /api/item** to create item.
 You need to specify token from 2.

-6. Call **GET /api/items** to view all items.
+6. Call **POST /api/itemForBorrow** to create item for borrowing.
 You need to specify token from 2.

+7. Call **GET /api/items** to view all items.
+You need to specify token from 2.

-7. Call **POST /api/login** to login with owner user of item, and get token
+8. Call **POST /api/login** to login with owner user of item, and get token

-8. Call **POST /api/trade** to change owner of item.
+9. Call **POST /api/trade** to change owner of (splitted)item.
 This API must be called from original owner with token from 7.

+10. Call **POST /api/merge** to merge two owned items.
+This API must be called from original owner with token from 7.

+11. Call **POST /api/settle** to settle(payoff) item.
+This API must be called from original owner with token from 7.

-9. Call **POST /api/queryUsers** to search users with specified keyword and token.
+12. Call **POST /api/queryUsers** to search users with specified keyword and token.

-10. Call **POST /api/queryItems** to search items with specified keyword and token.
+13. Call **POST /api/queryItems** to search items with specified keyword and token.

 ## How to setup sample web application under app/